SeraphAgent/seraph-staking-contracts/updated-main-abi/DETAILS.md

 ## Overview

-The `SeraphPool` contract facilitates staking of ERC-20 tokens, reward distribution, and controlled withdrawals based on lock periods.
-This document provides details for integrating the smart contract into a frontend application.
+The `SeraphPool` contract is a staking and reward distribution system for ERC-20 tokens.
+It allows users to stake tokens, earn rewards, and withdraw their tokens based on predefined lock periods.
+This guide provides details on integrating the smart contract into a frontend application.

 ## Contract Information

-**Contract Address (Base Chain):** `0xd4F3aa15cFC819846Fc7a001c240eb9ea00f0108` **Contract Address stTAO (Base Chain):** `0x4f81837C2f4A189A0B69370027cc2627d93785B4` **Contract Address SERAPH (Base Chain):** `0x806041b6473da60abbe1b256d9a2749a151be6c6`
+- **Contract Address (Base Chain):** `0xd4F3aa15cFC819846Fc7a001c240eb9ea00f0108`
+- **Contract Address stTAO (Base Chain):** `0x4f81837C2f4A189A0B69370027cc2627d93785B4`
+- **Contract Address SERAPH (Base Chain):** `0x806041b6473da60abbe1b256d9a2749a151be6c6`

-## Important Considerations
+## Key Considerations

-- **StakingCap & minLockTime:** 5% SERAPH & 2 weeks
+- **Staking Cap & Minimum Lock Time:** 5% SERAPH & 2 weeks.
 - **Approval Required:** Users must approve the contract to spend tokens before staking.
 - **Lock Period:** Tokens can only be unstaked after the lock period expires.
-- **Sufficient Rewards:** The contract must have sufficient rewards before claims can be processed.
+- **Sufficient Rewards:** The contract must have enough rewards before claims can be processed.

 ## Function Guide & Integration